 In the Financial Independence (FI) community, the name Dave Ramsey always stirs up some debate.
 I get it, but Dave Ramsey was really the first catalyst for me to overcome some limiting beliefs.
 I am a fan of giving credit where credit is due.
 Here are five reasons why I chose to share my testimony on the Dave Ramsey Radio Show.

 Gratitude For My Mentors

-I was able to take my friend, Tricia, who is the first person to sit down with me and help me get on a budget.
+I was able to take my friend, Tricia, who was the first person to sit down with me and help me get on a budget.
 Now when I work with women looking to gain control of their finances, this is the first thing I do with them.
-Tricia formerly taught Financial Peace University and was equally excited to meet Dave and the team.
+Tricia formerly taught at Financial Peace University and was equally excited to meet Dave and the team.
 It seemed apropos to take her.

 Tricia & I were able to enjoy the fun town of Nashville together, have quality time reflecting on the journey, and meet awesome people.
 Tricia and I have been friends for four years and recently became co-workers when she joined the team I work on.
-Additionally, we took advantage of this time away to talk about out our professional growth goals.
-Here are some pictures of our time in Nashville…
+Additionally, we took advantage of this time away to talk about our professional growth goals.
+Here are some pictures of our time in Nashville:

-When you do a debt free scream, you are able to send in pictures that get posted on the YouTube video.
+When you do a debt-free scream, you are able to send in pictures that get posted on the YouTube video.
 This was another way I could pay homage to the phenomenal people who have walked me on my journey.

 My boss was one of my biggest cheerleaders while I was getting out of debt (also now while I am building wealth).
 As a thank you, Tricia & I were able to purchase EntreLeadership by Dave Ramsey and get it signed for our boss.